gatk555/blink/README.md

 Installation
 ------------
-Just run `make` in the lib subdirectroy to build the library.
+Just run `make` in the lib subdirectory to build the library.
 The interface definitions are in the file sim.h.